Table of contents

 Epworth Sleepiness Scale is a questionnaire to assess the degree of daytime sleepiness that often accompanies sleep apnoea.
 The patient determines the likelihood of falling asleep in various everyday situations, such as watching TV, working at the computer or travelling by car.
 Based on the results of the questionnaire, an appropriate therapy can be selected.

+Can sleep apnoea be cured?
+Under the heading „sleep apnoea treatment” encompasses a range of treatment methods, tailored to each patient’s individual needs.
 Treatment of sleep apnoea depends on the type and severity of the disease and the individual characteristics of the patient.
 One of the most commonly used treatments is CPAP therapy (continuous positive airway pressure).
 CPAP apparatus is a mask worn over the nose, connected to a device that creates a slight positive pressure in the airway.
 This keeps the upper airway clear during sleep, reducing the occurrence of apnoeic episodes and improving breathing and sleep quality.

 CPAP therapy is recognised as an effective treatment for moderate to advanced sleep apnoea.
 Many people notice an improvement in sleep quality, a reduction in daytime sluggishness and higher energy levels after the first few nights of using the device.
 Treatment does not require surgery or pharmacotherapy, but the effectiveness of the treatment depends on regular use of the device.